(Originally published 1/2/15)

 as vociferous as they come.
 Viscerally, the youthful me couldn’t stand her.
 In

-mayoral debates, which included the eventual winner, Ed Koch and runner-up, Mario
+mayoral debates, which included the eventual winner, Ed Koch, and runner-up, Mario

-one encounter for having already accepted the Liberal party nomination for the
+Cuomo, Bella lived up to her confrontational reputation.
+In one contentious encounter, she badgered Mario Cuomo for having already accepted the Liberal party nomination for the

 general election, while still contesting the Democratic party nomination.